ericoc/indego.ericoc.com/readme.md

 ### Charts

-A neat little "Easter Egg":
-- If you click on the blocky chart within one of the Google Maps info windows on a map marker, you should receive a pop-up chart showing available bikes at that station for the past thirty (30) days.
+If you click on the blocky chart within one of the Google Maps info windows on a map marker, you should receive a pop-up chart showing available bikes at that station for the past thirty (30) days.
   - You can try it out here:
     * https://indego.ericoc.com/search/3022#3022